acamilli/ExData_Plotting1/README.md

 ## Introduction

+to run the scripts change the first line of the scripts to set the directory where the downloaded file household_power_consumption.txt is

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning